Skip to Main Content

 Use of Criminal Background Checks for Employment Purposes

 Employers who willfully violate these rights can be required to pay actual damages, punitive damages, and statutory penalties up to $1,000 per violation.
-Two important rules are below:

-• Before an employer can deny employment or fire someone based on a background check: Employers must tell the applicant or employee they intend to rely on the background check in taking the adverse action, they must provide the applicant or employee with a copy of the background check, and they must give the applicant or employee a reasonable amount of time to dispute the report.
+• Before an employer can deny employment or fire someone based on a background check: Employers must tell the applicant or employee that they intend to rely on the background check in taking the adverse action, they must provide the applicant or employee with a copy of the background check, and they must give the applicant or employee a reasonable amount of time to dispute the report.

 The Age of Content in Background Checks

 Background check reports must be accurate and current.
 Consumer reporting agencies are not supposed to report information that is too old.
 In general, if information is more than seven years old, it is too old and should not be on the report.
-There are some exceptions for criminal convictions, but they generally should not include information relating to old traffic offenses or old criminal charges that were ultimately dismissed.
+There are some exceptions for criminal convictions, but they generally should not include information relating to old traffic offenses or old criminal charges that were dismissed.

 If your background check report includes information that should have been omitted, you might have a legal claim.